EENI Global Business School

 Harmony of Religions.
 Sri Ramakrishna Principle and Global Business

-5. The Arts of Peace (Wen).
+5. Arts of Peace (Wen).

 “Let the will be set on the path of duty.
 Let every attainment in what is good be firmly grasped.
 Let perfect virtue be accorded with.
-Let relaxation and enjoyment be found in the polite arts” Analects VII-6
+Let relaxation and enjoyment be found in polite arts” Analects VII-6

 The General Director of Haier, Zhang Ruimin or the Director of Evergreen (Taiwan), Chang Yung-fa, are good examples of managers with Confucian values.